Code-Institute-Submissions/oerbeyer-MS1/README.md

 # The Guitar Centre

-I've chosen to redesign the website for my local guitar shop, The Guitar Centre, in Sevenoaks, UK.
+I've chosen to redesign the website for my local guitar shop, **The Guitar Centre, in Sevenoaks, UK**.

 The existing website can be viewed [here](https://www.sevenoaksguitarcentre.co.uk/).
 The redsigned website can be viewed [here](https://oerbeyer.github.io/MS1/index.html).